Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     StyleManager.Instance.RegisterStyle("CustomProgress", null, typeof(YourNameSpace.CustomProgressStyle));
     ```

-3. Use your custom style to create a progress instance:
+3. Use your custom style to create a Progress instance:

     ```cs
     utilityBasicProgress = new Progress("CustomProgress");